-For some homeowners, a 30-year mortgage can make it feel like you’ll never be without the burden of debt.
+Many homeowners with 30–year mortgages feel like they’ll never be without the burden of debt.

-Fortunately, there are a number of effective ways to pay off your mortgage faster and save big on interest payments.
+Fortunately, there are several good ways to pay off your mortgage faster and save big on interest payments.

 Even better, not all methods require spending a lot of extra money.

 But consider your options carefully.
 If you have extra cash to spend on your mortgage, it may generate more value elsewhere.

 Here’s what you should know.

 In this article (Skip to...)

 - 5 ways to pay off your mortgage early

 - Downsides to paying off your mortgage early